Skip to Content

 How many people cook regularly at home these days?
 I don’t know the answer to this, but based on the pool of clients I have coached over the years, I would guess not many.

-Especially in the under-30 crowd.
-There seems to be a lot of foodies that love and savor good food, but not many home cooks.
-This decrease in cooking skills, alongside our busy lives often leads to the convenience of eating prepared foods or eating in restaurants if the budget allows.
+A decrease in learning cooking skills at a young age, alongside our now busy lives often leads to the convenience of eating prepared foods or eating in restaurants if the budget allows.

 The word “diet”, however, is quite ingrained in our culture and is often viewed as something you “get on”, lose the weight and then “get off “.